 That is an explanation of the Definition of Civil Law and the Scope of Civil Law.

-Visit the Indonesian Legal Literacy page and follow @literasihukumcom on Instagram to upgrade your legal knowledge!
+Visit the Indonesian Legal Literacypage and on Instagram to follow @literasihukumcom your legal knowledge! upgrade Definition of Civil Law, Scope of Civil Law